la2050/archive/_projects/2016/no-mind-left-behind-free-tutoring-services-for-pre-k-to-12th-graders.md

   programs that improve our children’s lives by working hand in hand with teachers on a consistent basis, with ultimate efforts to build a solidly structured team focused on uplifting our youth.
-project_image_2: 5378393065741-team90.jpg
-empty_column_1: ''
 organization_name: I'm A Movement Not A Monument
 organization_website: www.imamovement.org
-organization_name_2: I'm A Movement Not A Monument
-organization_activity: >-
-  I'm A Movement Not A Monument designs programs and events to foster and engage each student academically and socially, which provides them with the necessary skills to succeed in future endeavors.
-ein: ''

 ---